Payscape/Payscape-Gateway-CakePHP-Developers-Suite/readme.md

 ```
 git clone --recursive https://github.com/Payscape/Payscape-Gateway-CakePHP-Developers-Suite.git .
 ```
+### Download the ZIP File
+* Download the ZIP file to your machine from here: https://github.com/Payscape/Payscape-Gateway-CakePHP-Developers-Suite/archive/master.zip
+* Unzip the archive and copy it to your local development server.

+### Configuration
 * Edit /Config/database.php for your database connection
 * Copy /Plugin/Payscape/Config/payscape.php to your /app/Config folder
 * Edit payscape.php for your Payscape username and password